paulonye/Energy_Review_1_Charts/oilprice/README.md

 # Understanding Oil Price CHARTS

-This contains the code used to plot all diagrams used in the ` Understaaanding Oil Price Section` of the Energy Review.
+This contains the code used to plot all diagrams used in the ` Understanding Oil Price Section` of the Energy Review.

 Python programming language was used for the entire project